vallotlab/OneCell_CUTTag/README.md

 The *functions.Rmd* and *global_variables.Rmd* scripts contain the dependencies and common functions loading step.
 They are loaded in the beginnig of each script and do not have to be run expliciltly.
 \
 \
 Expected output of each of the scripts can be seen in the html files in the *scripts* folder.
+The figures
+\
+\
+Script-Figure associations:
+- 1.1_technique_comparison: Fig1b-c
+- 1.2_sample_type_comparison:
+- 2.1_multiome_mm468:
+- 2.2_multiome_zygotes:
+- 2.3_multiome_mouse_mammary_gland:

 ## 4. Runtime
 On a standard laptop (MacBook Pro M1, 16Gb RAM), the estimated runtime for all of the scripts does not exceed 1h.